Blog

 As interaction volume increases, manual work becomes a bottleneck.
 Entering data into spreadsheets or CRM systems takes time and introduces errors.
 It also delays follow-up.

 Digital business card CRM integration removes this step.
 Contacts are captured in a structured format and can be moved directly into systems that support outreach.
-Research indicates that CRM-integrated digital cards show a 63 % increase in lead management efficiency, according to industry benchmarks.
+Research indicates that CRM-integrated digital cards show a 63% increase in lead management efficiency, according to industry benchmarks.

 Instant Sharing Without Friction

 Digital business cards function as a contactless business card.
-They can be shared through QR codes, links, or NFC business card taps.
+They can be shared through QR codes, links, or NFC taps.
 The recipient does not need to install anything.
 The exchange is immediate and simple.

 Real-Time Updates Across All Interactions